tilschuenemann/ledger/README.md

 [![codecov](https://codecov.io/gh/tilschuenemann/ledger/branch/main/graph/badge.svg?token=FY46JP4Y9X)](https://codecov.io/gh/tilschuenemann/ledger)
 <!-- badges: end -->

 ledger is an interface for formatting banking exports.
-The general idea is that every bank export should provide tabular data with 1. a date, 2. a recipient and 3. the amount that was exchanged.
-This is the base format, which is used for creating the ledger.
+The idea is that every bank export should provide tabular data with a date, a recipient and an amount.
+This data gets extended by this library to add a mapping table for categorization, enabling further analysis and dashboarding.

-That is the foundation for visualisation and dashboarding.
-I've started to work on a Shiny app, which I'll reference here when it's online.

 ## Table of Contents
 - [Workflow](#workflow)